holochain/holonix-archive/docs/content/docs/release/index.md

 Some standard hooks are offered by holonix.
 New standard hooks are added from time to time.

+See the `holochain-rust` repository's [`./config.nix` file](https://github.com/holochain/holochain-rust/blob/develop/config.nix) for an example of a mix of standard holonix hook scripts and repo-specific scripts.

 ### Preflight

 Preflight hooks are sanity checks that must pass before the release is attempted.